jin/rules_ocaml/README.md

 ## Overview

 Build OCaml with Bazel.
 Very experimental.
+API is expected to change.

 ## Setup